ome/omero-documentation/omero/sysadmins/client-server-ssl.rst

 You can also create your own certificates by creating a certificate authority (CA), and using that to create a server certificate.
 Set this additional server configuration property to point to the public CA certificate :file:`/etc/ssl/omero/cacert.pem`::

-    # TODO: Is this needed on the server side?
     omero config set omero.glacier2.IceSSL.CAs cacert.pem

 `Zeroc provide the Ice Certificate Utilities package <https://pypi.org/project/zeroc-icecertutils/>`_ to help create certificates, but if you know what you are doing you can use ``openssl`` directly.